The latest Sukanya Samriddhi Yojana Interest Rate is 7.6%. This is for the Financial Year 2021-2022

 That is some history of SSY interest rates since their launch in the year 2015 (at the time of launch of Sukanya Samriddhi Yojana or Account, it was made very clear that this Small Savings Scheme was designed especially for girl’s higher education and marriage needs.
 You may like to go through this RBI notification if you want.

 As you can see, the Sukanya interest rate started at 9.1% initially and then went up to 9.2% in the next financial year.
 After that, came a period where the interest rates are revised quarterly now.
-So during that period, the rates gradually went lower from 8.6% to 8.1%. before once again rising and settling to the current 8.4%
+So during that period, the rates gradually went lower from 8.6% to 8.1%. before falling once more to 7.6% currently

 So if you wanted to know about the latest Sukanya Samriddhi Account interest rates and wanted to see how the rates have changed in previous years via the history of Sukanya Yojana interest rates (SSY Interest Rates), then I hope you got your information above.